-I-JEPA – A Human-Like Computer Vision Model
+I-JEPA: The First Human-Like Computer Vision Model

 I-JEPA, Image-based Joint-Embedding Predictive Architecture, is an open-source computer vision model from Meta AI, and the first AI model based on Yann LeCun’s vision for a more human-like AI, which he presented last year in a 62 pages paper titled “A Path Towards Autonomous Machine Intelligence”.